that’s a wrap on the 15th annual race for a soldier!

 • 5k run walk

 The use of headsets highly discouraged, but not outright prohibited at our events.
-Per USATF Insured event , we follow their guidelines on headset use.
-USATF does not encourage headphone use during its races but does not disallow them as long as they are used safely.
 For this reason, if you choose to use a headset on the course, you may be asked by a course official to remove them for safety reasons.
-You are required to comply or face disqualification and removal from the course.

 Yes.
 Participants of the these events are welcome to use walking sticks; however, please be courteous and mindful of participants around you.